 J-PAL LAC Government Partnerships Expansion in Brazil and Mexico

-The Government Partnership Expansion is a selection process to identify government institutions interested in incorporating the use of evidence into their work.
-During the partnership, government organizations will strengthen their capacities to generate and use evidence and data while incentivizing evidence-based policymaking to reduce gender inequality.
+The first stage of the Government Partnership Expansion consisted of a selection process to identify government institutions interested in incorporating the use of evidence into their work.
+Through the partnerships, government organizations strengthen their capacities to generate and use evidence and data while incentivizing evidence-based policymaking to reduce gender inequality.

 Selected governments establish a partnership agreement with J-PAL LAC and academics from the J-PAL network that might include several activities.
 The following are examples of the type of activities that a partnership could have: